microDECT/DECTDec/README.md

 # DECTDec

 DECTDec (Dual Energy Computed Tomography Decomposition) is a MATLAB-based tool for three-material decomposition based on dual energy microCT scanning.
-It is a supplement to the publication _"Microscopic dual energy CT (microDECT): a flexible tool for isotropic multi-channel imaging of biological ex vivo specimens"_.
+It is a supplement to the publication _"Microscopic dual energy CT (microDECT): a flexible tool for multi-channel ex vivo 3D imaging of biological specimens"_.

 ###Requirements: